EducationalVideoCenter/WAC/YPV Curriculum/Markdown Annotated Lessons/UrbanRuralHandout.md

-# URBAN AND RURAL CONTEXT CHARACTERISTICS
+# URBAN AND RURAL CHARACTERISTICS

 ***What have we learned from the Urban/Rural Tennessee collaboration that needs to be reflected in the curriculum?
 In what form can it be included?***